-THE PROVISION OF EV CHARGING AND ACCOMMODATION OF FUTURE CHANGES
+THE PROVISION OF EV CHARGING AND ACCOMMODATION OF FUTURE CHANGES through appropriate Traffic Regulation Orders. together with attitudinal surveys.

 OPA's will be expected to make provision for EV charging commensurate with delivery of one space per dwelling for all on-plot parking in the early phases of development and in communal parking clusters confirm details of the approach to standard EV and Rapid Charging.